irinarodionova/article/README.md

  `mvn test`
 ## Discription of the Project:
 The project contains several methods to test search on the websites www.google.com and www.wikipedia.com.
 Each step is followed by making a screenshot.
-Also screenshot is taken when test is failing.
+Also, a screenshot is taken when the test is failing.
+Screenshots safe in folder article/build/reports/tests